Brigid: Brigid and Saint Brigid

 Historians suggest that the goddess Brigid was syncretized with the Christian saint of the same name.
 According to medievalist Pamela Berger, Christian monks "took the ancient figure of the mother goddess and grafted her name and functions onto her Christian counterpart," Brigid of Kildare.

 The goddess and saint have many of the same associations.
 Saint Brigid is considered a patroness of healers, poets, blacksmiths, livestock and dairy workers, as well as serpents (in Scotland) and the arrival of spring.

 The saint's hagiographies "are mainly anecdotes and miracle stories, some of which are deeply rooted in Irish pagan folklore".
 Dáithí Ó hÓgáin wrote that the melding of pagan goddess and Christian saint can be seen in some of the saint's miracles, where she multiplies food, bestows cattle and sheep, controls the weather, and is linked with fire or thermal springs.

+This theory is contested, however, with many scholars including Elva Johnston arguing that the significance of the pagan goddess has been exaggerated at the historical figure's expense.
+Johnston has written "the argument for the priority of the goddess over the saint depends on three interrelated points: firstly, that Brigit is not real, secondly that her lives betray that they are an attempt to euhemerise a pagan deity and finally an underlying assumption that a goddess cult is more empowering for the women of ancient and, by analogy, contemporary Ireland".

-In the late 12th century, Gerald of Wales wrote that nineteen nuns took turns keeping a perpetual fire burning at Kildare in honour of Saint Brigid.
-He said this fire was kept burning since Brigid's time, and it is suggested it originally belonged to a temple of Brigit the goddess.
+In the late 12th century, Gerald of Wales wrote that nineteen nuns took turns in keeping a perpetual fire burning at Kildare in honour of Saint Brigid, and that this fire was kept burning since Brigid's time.
+It has been suggested this fire originally belonged to a temple of Brigit the goddess.
 The Roman goddess Vesta and the Greek goddess Hestia had perpetual fires tended by priestesses.
 According to Gerald, it was ringed by a hedge that no man was allowed to cross, lest he be cursed.

 The saint is associated with many holy wells and clootie wells in Ireland and Britain, where small strips of cloth or ribbons are left as part of a healing ritual.
 Celtic healing goddesses, such as Sirona and Coventina, were often associated with sacred springs.

 Saint Brigid's Day is 1 February.
 It was originally Imbolc, the first day of spring in Irish tradition.
-Because Saint Brigid has been theorised as linked to the goddess Brigid, some associate the festival of Imbolc with the goddess.
+Because Saint Brigid has been linked to the goddess Brigid, the festival of Imbolc is commonly associated with the goddess.

 Saint Brigid's Day or Imbolc is traditionally a time for weather prognostication:

+A tholus on Venus was named after Brigit by the International Astronomical Union in 1985.
+As the planetary nomenclature rules prohibit the use of national figures and religious figures from contemporary religions, this is a reference to the goddess rather than the saint.